sreeramofficial/sreeram/README.md

 # Project Sreeram

-Project Icarus is an open source NextJS blogging templat with the following integrations in built.
+Project sreeram is an open source NextJS blogging template with the following integrations in built.

 ## Features & Integrations